 15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

-First of all, there’s no such thing as upper and lower abs.
-Also, we cannot say how many packs are in the upper part and how many are in the lower part, as everyone does not have the same number of abs.
-To keep things simple, the top portion of the rectus abdominis is referred to as the upper Abs.
+Also, we cannot say how many packs are in the upper part and how many are in the lower abs, as everyone does not have the same number of abs.
+To keep things simple, the top portion of the rectus abdominis is called the upper Abs.

 Upper Ab Anatomy